 1. First, Press the Windows key +R together.
 In the Run window that comes up, type diskmgmt.msc and hit Enter.

-2. Now, select the partition named System Reserve and Right-Click on it.
+2. Now, select the System Reserve partition and Right-Click on it.

-7. Press the Windows Key.
+4. Press the Windows Key.
 Type cmd in the search box.
-Also, right-click on the Command Prompt Option from the menu and select Run as administrator option from the list.
+Also, right-click the Command Prompt Option from the menu and select the Run as administrator option from the list.

 Also, read –